Illinois Helicopter Accident Lawyers

-Helicopters are unique aircraft that have operational capabilities that are not possessed by airplanes which include the ability to take off and land vertically, fly close to the ground and perform more complex maneuvers.
-They also happen to be more difficult to operate and more likely to be involved in aviation accidents than planes as well.
-Most people grossly underestimate just how dangerous helicopters can be and the risks that accompany flying or piloting them and while accidents are still very rare in comparison to other methods of travel, they do occur.
-It is important to understand your rights and the responsibilities of helicopter pilots and owners if you have been involved in an accident because you may be entitled to damages.The Causes of Helicopter Accidents
+Helicopters are unique aircraft that have operational capabilities not possessed by airplanes, which include the ability to take off and land vertically, fly close to the ground and perform highly complex maneuvers.
+They are also more challenging to operate and are more likely to be involved in aviation accidents than planes as well.
+Most people grossly underestimate just how dangerous helicopters can be and the risks that accompany flying or piloting them.
+While helicopter accidents occur very infrequently compared to other methods of travel, they do happen.
+If you were involved in a crash, it is essential to understand your rights and the responsibilities of helicopter pilots and owners because you may be entitled to damages.

 A study showed that during 100,000 hours of flight via planes versus 100,000 hours of flight via helicopter resulted in an accident rate of 0.175 accidents compared to 7.5.
-Helicopters operate much closer to the ground, buildings and other obstacles than planes do and carry a greater risk of collision as a result.
-The elevated risk of aviation accidents suggests the need for more stringent regulations and safety protocols for the service and operation of helicopters.
-When the failure to hold pilots and mechanics to high standards results in severe injuries and the loss of life, it is important that the victims are compensated fairly for their medical treatment, pain and suffering and all other costs related to their aviation accident.Loved One In A Helicopter Crash?
-Get Help From An Attorney Who Has Litigated Helicopter Accident Cases Before
+Helicopters operate much closer to the ground, buildings and other obstacles than planes do and carry an elevated risk of collision as a result.
+The high risk of aviation accidents suggests the need for more stringent regulations and safety protocols for the service and operation of helicopters.
+When the failure to hold pilots and mechanics to high standards results in severe injuries and the loss of life, it is important that the victims are compensated fairly for their medical treatment, pain and suffering and all other costs related to their aviation accident.